Bambu-Research-Group/RFID-Tag-Guide/README.md

 ### MIFARE Encryption Keys

 Every 4th block (eg Sector X, Block 3) contains encryption keys that are part of the MIFARE RFID standard.
-This has nothing to do with BambuLab's memory format.
+This has nothing to do with Bambu Lab's memory format.
-All BambuLab tags use the same Permission Bits (Access Control)
+All Bambu Lab tags use the same Permission Bits (Access Control)

 Example Data:
 `AA AA AA AA AA AA PP PP PP PP BB BB BB BB BB BB`